Earth

 What are crepuscular rays?

-View at EarthSky Community Photos. | Ron Haggett in Yuma, Arizona, captured this photo of crepuscular rays and anticrepuscular rays on the morning of September 1, 2021.
-He wrote: “These 2 images show crepuscular rays (left) and anticrepuscular rays (right).
-These photos were taken 9 minutes apart (6:00 and 6:09 am, local time).
-Crepuscular rays are sunbeams that originate when the sun is below the horizon during twilight hours.
-The image on the left is looking due east just before sunrise.
+View at EarthSky Community Photos. | Ron Haggett in Yuma, Arizona, captured crepuscular rays (left) and anticrepuscular rays (right) on the morning of September 1, 2021.
+He wrote: “These photos were taken 9 minutes apart (6:00 and 6:09 a.m., local time).
+The image on the left is looking east before sunrise.
 Sunbeams can also extend across the sky and appear to converge at the antisolar point, the point on the celestial sphere opposite the sun’s direction.
 In this case, they’re called antisolar rays.
-The image on the right is at the antisolar point (due west).
-The earth’s shadow (dark blue at the horizon) and the Belt of Venus (dark pink above earth’s shadow) can also be seen in this image.”
+The image on the right is at the antisolar point (due west).”
 Thank you, Ron!

 Photo gallery of crepuscular rays

 View at EarthSky Community Photos. | Jenney Disimon captured these crepuscular rays in Sabah, North Borneo, Malaysia, on April 19, 2023.
 Jenney wrote: “On waking up, this was what I first saw.
-Crepuscular rays at the background of the Iconic Mt Kinabalu at dawn.
+Crepuscular rays as the background of the iconic Mt.
+Kinabalu at dawn.
 And somewhere hidden was the old crescent moon.
 What an awesome sight!”
 Thank you!

-View at EarthSky Community Photos. | Helio C. Vital in Rio de Janeiro, Brazil, took this photo on 1st March, 2023, and wrote: “The photo shows Jupiter and Venus only 35 arcminutes apart in the midst of bright crepuscular rays.
+View at EarthSky Community Photos. | Helio C. Vital in Rio de Janeiro, Brazil, took this photo on March 1, 2023.
+Helio wrote: “The photo shows Jupiter and Venus only 35 arcminutes apart in the midst of bright crepuscular rays.
 Thank you!

-Moon rays or Moonbeams
+Moon rays or moonbeams

 Enjoying EarthSky?
 Sign up for our free daily newsletter today!